jackbarham/vuejs-style-guide/README.md

-*_NOTE:_ Based on Vue.js 1 - I'm working on a project which uses an updated version of this UI kit, all-new and rebuilt Vue.js 2.
+*_NOTE:_ Based on Vue.js 1.
+I'm working on a project which uses an updated version of this UI kit, all-new and rebuilt in Vue.js 2.
 Once that is finished and tested I'll update this repo along with a clearer demo page.
 It's likely to be in the new year.*

 # Vibecast UI Style Guide